Half a Billion Facebook User Files Spilled Online

 Most Likely Attack Paths

+Scammers utilize this data in multiple ways, but phishing or smishing (phishing by text) will top the list.
+That means you’ll receive texts or calls on mobile devices.
+The emails compromised will also lead to phishing, social engineering or data seeking, but they represent less than .05% of the complete download.
+FB currently boasts over three million users.
+A risk of cell phone compromise also exists if your apps require 2 Factor Authorization, known as 2FA or MFA.
+This can lead to SIM card compromises and significant smartphone issues, including takeovers.
 What’s still unknown is other methods that would utilize this exposed data.
 When’s the last time you began to create a new online account, and the site prompted you to log in via your Facebook or Google account?
 If Facebook ID numbers were compromised as reported, it’s time to change your FB passcode to prevent any misuse on sites where you have credit card data stored.
 Ditto if you use FB pay or Google Pay.

+IDShield’s plans monitor many key data points, including phone numbers, email addresses, home locations, and more.
+Our goal is to alert you to any breaches involving your data to help you take proactive steps fast.
+It is possible to remove your cell number from FB’s files if you’re one of the users who didn’t want to share their numbers but surrendered the details to avoid the constant pop-up reminders.
+Is it any consolation to victims that FB’s leader, Mark Zuckerberg, also had his cell number exposed in this leak?
+That’s debatable, but exposed users would probably love it to send him their thoughts on this latest FB data exposure.
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.